ptomato/talks/globalscope2021/README.md

 # A complicated one

-What time is Global Scope for me?
+What times are these conference sessions for me?

 ![](sessions.png)

 <!--
 Now for the complicated task.
-We need to answer the question, using the information on the conference website, what time does Global Scope happen for me?
+We need to answer the question, using the information on this conference website, what times do these sessions happen for me?
 Which sessions can I attend, when I'm not asleep?
 This question turns out to be surprisingly hard to answer, if we _don't_ use a computer, because it requires a lot of mental gymnastics with time zones and subtracting or adding hours.
 Most people, myself included, just put "11 o'clock AEST" into a search engine and hope that the search engine correctly guesses what I want.
 Temporal's strongly typed approach is perfect for solving this problem.
 -->

 ---

-# What time is Global Scope for me?
+# What time is the conference for me?

 What we know:
 - The two calendar dates that the sessions occur on (August 6 & 13)